inwenis/blog/docs/post04.md

     {
         foreach (var x in gasConnectionPoint.properties.properties)
         {
-            // do sth with x here
+            // do sth with x
         }
     }
 }